Mutation Screening of Large, Typical ADPKD Populations

 - De-identified samples are submitted as DNA from patients within the clinical trial who have consented to genetic testing.
 Review the core's DNA submission criteria.

 - The core specifically amplifies each exon and flanking intronic regions of the PKD1 and PKD2 genes for Sanger sequence analysis.

 - The resulting sequence is screened for mutations, with each deviation from the reference sequence then evaluated to determine pathogenicity, as described in the ADPKD Mutation Database.

-- In cases where a clear mutation is not detected, screening for larger deletions by MLPA is employed.
+- In cases where a clear mutation isn't detected, screening for larger deletions by MLPA is done.

-- A report summarizing the likely pathogenic mutation and other detected variants and an interpretation of the findings is provided to the client.
+- The core provides a report summarizing the likely pathogenic mutation and other detected variants, along with an interpretation of the findings.

 Email us for more information about mutation screening of ADPKD genes.